Get Matched With Finance Colleges

-A financial modeling/valuation analyst (FMVA) certification, designed and provided by CFIS, covers a skills gap in financial analyst training that is common with many financial analysts, especially those relatively new to the field.
+A financial modeling/valuation analyst (FMVA) certification, designed and provided by the Corporate Finance Institute (CFI), covers a skills gap in financial analyst training that is common with many financial analysts, especially those relatively new to the field.
 While these analysts have a degree, for practical purposes they often need more training before many employers will consider them a financial professional who is ready for the job, much less ready for career advancement in the real world.
-This world-class financial analyst certification shows top employers that the candidate has the skills necessary for the position to which they apply.
-It opens up many more career opportunities.
+This world-class financial analyst certification shows top employers that the candidate has the skills necessary for the position to which they apply and it can open many career opportunities.

 Gaining financial modeling/valuation analyst certification via this designation is also convenient for the applicant.
-Rather than work at a lower-level job and gaining full training on all topics that way, or taking more classes to gain an advanced degree – and rack up more student debt - FMVA certification allows you to obtain the knowledge you need in a carefully structured format with only months of study (generally about 100 hours worth).
+Rather than work at a lower-level job and gain full training on all topics that way, or taking more classes to earn an advanced degree – and rack up more student debt - FMVA certification allows you to obtain the knowledge you need in a carefully structured format with only months of study (generally about 200 hours).

 The CFI sets all course requirements for the FMVA and this financial analyst training experience.
 These courses are all approved for continuing professional education credits for CPA charter holders, making these certifications even more valuable for accountants and all kinds of financial professional.